-- In specific relation to the Slice Nano and Micro systems which are often embedded with custom wiring, please be sure that if you make your own USB wiring that any connector has a leading edge ground pin that connects before any other USB comms pin.
+- In specific relation to the SLICE NANO and SLICE MICRO systems which are often embedded with custom wiring, please be sure that if you make your own USB wiring that any connector has a leading edge ground pin that connects before any other USB comm pin.
 The low power USB chip in these devices is particularly susceptible to ESD damage.

 - Avoid ground loops.
 They can cause unwanted high current conditions.

 - Adhere to proper grounding practices which can help avoid ESD or electromagnetic environment damage.

 Connectors/Connections to the DAS

 - Avoid excessive 'jiggling' or 'twisting' of cables and connectors going to/from the DAS, as these actions can loosen wires and/or bend pins on connectors to create disconnect/short conditions.

 - Try to route power wiring away from sensor wiring as much as possible.
 If it has to cross, try to make them cross at a 90 degree angle while maintaining as much separation as possible to avoid any induced EMF (Faraday's Law).

 If you think you've damaged your DAS, here are some signs to look for: